 - Travelers looking for a place with lots to do that few other foreign tourists visit

 Phetchaburi is on the main highway and train lines between Bangkok and the South making it easy to get here.

 By bus – Buses from Bangkok’s Southern Bus Terminal have frequent service Phetchaburi.
 The journey takes two to three hours.

-By car – You’ll need transport to see most of what Phetchaburi has to offer, so going by your own car makes a lot of sense.
+By car – You’ll need your own transport to see most of what Phetchaburi has to offer, so going by your own car makes a lot of sense.
 Just take Rama II Road out of Bangkok until it joins the main Highway 4 to the South, then take that into Phetchaburi.